-How to identify winter animal tracks
+How to identify animal tracks and footprints

 The muddy and snowy footpaths of the countryside are the perfect canvas for animal hoof, paw and footprints.
 Learn how to identify animal tracks in winter in the British countryside with our handy wildlife guide.